Summer Reading List

 - Students should download and print out copies of the summer reading worksheet (see file download on this page) and fill out one for each novel.
 Teachers will expect these to be completed and brought to class on the first day of school.

 NOTE: All books are available at local area bookstores, public libraries, and/or online.
 Students can also save money by getting copies at used book stores in the area.
 Many students find it best to wait until July to begin their reading so it is fresher in their minds when they return to school.

-Thursday, Jan.
-17 will be a casual dress day benefitting Beacon House.
-Beacon House provides support for men in Louisville battling drug and alcohol addictions.
+Tuesday, Feb.
+12 will be a casual dress day benefitting Community Clubhouse.
+Community Clubhouse serves residents in the Buechel neighborhood, providing tutoring, job assistance and emergency needs.
 Students can dress down for a $1 or more donation.
-Any checks should be made to Trinity High School.read more
+Any checks should...read more